1. Overview

 7.14.
 Line

-Line widget inherit all methods from Table 6.
-Plus following methods
+The Line widget inherits all methods from Table 5 and provides the following additional methods:

 Method |